OVER 10 HOURS OF NON-STOP MUSIC AND DANCE WITH HOLI COLOR-THROW!

 Beginning with the popular bollywood-style dances, music, and live band performances, the festival will end with popular, latin, and top hit remixes, promising an unforgettable, once in lifetime experience!
 All participants will be splashed with joy, eruptive emotions, and of course...with the most beautiful HOLI colors!

-The color-throw can take place at anytime within the festival grounds, but it will be done COLLECTIVELY every hour on the hour starting at 2PM (2PM, 3PM, 4PM etc).
+The color-throw can take place at anytime within the festival grounds, but it will be done COLLECTIVELY every hour on the hour (1PM, 2PM, 3PM, 4PM etc).

-Festival of India is a not-for-profit Quebec-registered organization that has been influential in the scene of events related to the culture of India since 2016, beginning with co-organization of traditional events (Ratha-Yatra), artistic shows at the Quartier des Spectacles, as well as summer Yoga festivals.
-It's our great pleasure to introduce you to one more annual event: Holi - Festival of Colours.
+Festivals of India is a not-for-profit Quebec-registered organization that has been influential in the scene of events related to the culture of India since 2016, beginning with co-organization of traditional events (Ratha-Yatra), artistic shows at the Quartier des Spectacles, as well as summer Yoga festivals.
+It's our great pleasure to introduce you to one more annual event: Festival of Colours, inspired by Holi.

-Besides the main music and colour-throw celebration, there will also be bouncy castles for kids, a South Asian bazaar, Indian and local food stalls, henna, and more!
+Besides the main music and colour-throw celebration, there will also be bouncy castles for kids, a stall with tshirts and sunglasses, an Indian and local food stalls, henna, and more!

 The Clocktower Quay is one of the most popular tourist spots in Montreal, situated in Old Port, accessible easily from Champ des Mars metro station.